Open-CAS/open-cas-telemetry-framework/doc/examples/auto_cli/AUTO_CLI.md

 Thus the OCTF defines [CLI options](https://github.com/Open-CAS/open-cas-telemetry-framework/blob/master/source/octf/proto/opts.proto) which allows to provide above specification.

-Let's take a look what the full specification of our CLI should be:
+Let's take a look at what the full specification of our CLI should be:

 ~~~{.proto}
 syntax = "proto3";